Chlorine Contact Basin Replacement

 Schedule

-Phase 2: Design – Once the preferred alternative is selected, Gray & Osborne will proceed with project design, which will prepare bid documents for advertisement of a public works contract for construction of the new CCB.
-Design is anticipated to be completed by the end of 2025 and the construction contract will be advertised for bid in early 2026.
+Phase 2: Design – Gray & Osborne is 90% complete with preparation of design and bidding documents which will be used for advertisement of a public works contract for construction of the new CCB.
+Design is anticipated to be completed by mid-2026 and the construction contract will be advertised for bid in early 2027.

-Phase 3: Construction – Construction of the new CCB is scheduled to begin in mid-2026 when the Lake Whatcom Watershed land disturbance window opens and construction will be completed over two construction seasons with completion planned for September 2027.
+Phase 3: Construction – Construction of the new CCB is scheduled to begin in mid-2027 when the Lake Whatcom Watershed land disturbance window opens and construction will be completed over two construction seasons with completion planned for October 2028.

 Project Cost